JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

     3. rate = 0.0010, epoch = 35, the final valid accuracy is 90.3%
     4. rate = 0.0005, epoch = 35, the final valid accuracy is 90.1%

 After some test, I found with same model structure, learning rate and epoch, the valid accuracy is lower without color to grayscale preprocession.
-And because decrease the dimension from 32x32x3 to 32x32x1, the training time also decrease.
+And the training time also decreases, because decrease the dimension from 32x32x3 to 32x32x1.

 So finally, I keep the color to grayscale as the preprocession, and one more reason is that after read the image of dataset I found the biggest difference between each traffic signs is not color but shape.
 So remove the color information could increase the efficiency of classification.